NicolasCollin/gpd-m2sep-france-property-insight/README.md

 - Hosting the app online
 - Web client interface with Gradio
 - Deployment via Docker
-- gitlab CI setup + runners (lint, format, mypy, pip-audit, pytest)
+- gitlab CI setup + runners (mypy, pip-audit, pytest, behave)
-- pre-commit setup + ruff
+- pre-commit setup + ruff (lint and format)

 Minor changes:

-- uv run shortcuts in .toml scripts - **Daniel**
+- uv run shortcuts in .toml scripts
-- .devcontainer folder to store Docker setup files - **Daniel**
+- .devcontainer folder to store Docker setup files
-- function to sample original data - **Daniel**
+- function to sample original data

 ## Git Workflow Diagram

-There is a (prettier) PNG version in docs/git-mr-workflow.png
+Prettier PNG version available at docs/git-mr-workflow.png

 Noone is allowed to push on main, any development has to be done on a separate branch.
 When ready, the features are merged on staging, a branch used as a safety layer, before being merged to main.